 George Armistead: George is a lifelong passionate birder who has decided that birding will be his career path.
 Translation … he’s always broke.
 He currently leads tours for Field Guides, and has been involved with a number of research projects (not all of which involved being a guinea pig at a university hospital).
 Despite his current hair and beard style causing a frightening similarity to Charles Manson, he has rarely killed anybody.
 George previously simultaneously sat on 3 rare bird committees, a feat of masochism rarely equaled in the Western world.
 Other interests include, well, beer … with Paul’s beer being particular desirable due to its selection, quality, care, and mostly the fact that it’s free.

 Alec Humann: Alec is a long-time friend from Buffalo, NY.
 Despite living in an uncivilized backwater with no reasonable access to the ocean, he is a fine pelagic birder.
 Alec is also a hawkbander extraordinaire, banding in Cape May for many a fall since he was 17 years old.
 He is a master at his craft.
 He also teaches high school earth science in his spare time!
 He co-authored a section of the Sibley Guide to Birdlife & Behavior.
 Despite this, he has not gotten a Jennifer Lopez complex and will allow us mere mortals to address him.
 If you wish to see a human being (no pun intended) lose all control and quite possibly soil himself, simply yell “Eskimo Curlew!!!” at the top of your lungs in his presence.
 Due to his generous contributions to our wall of bird wines, he is always welcome to Paul’s beer … within limits, of course.
-He is also a great cook and we consider him our little brother!
+He is also a great cook and we consider him our younger brother!

 LEADERS PAY – Our leaders are awesome.
 They love pelagic birding, and Paul’s beer.
 Since we don’t pay them with money, we give them each two beers on the ride back into the dock after a hard long day at sea, and all the chum they can eat.
 Sometimes you’ll hear them talking about birds, but most of the time they are paying close attention to what is flying by, and we’ll raise a bottle to that!
 If you ever need help with an identification problem, or help seeing a bird, please ask them to help you.
 They are ready, able and willing to do anything to make your trip a successful and fun time.
 You may even learn a little something from them.
 Whenever possible, we use FRS radios so leaders can communicate with each other around the boat and so everyone knows what birds are where and they can get people “on” the birds.
 Leaders often become hoarse from yelling out birds which is why a beer at the end of the day is oh so soothing to them.